insure logo

 Donate body to science

 If you’re planning an inexpensive funeral for yourself, you can donate your body to a medical school, where it can be used for teaching and research.
-The FCA says some medical schools pay for the body’s transportation and eventual cremation.
+The Federal Trade Commission says some medical schools pay for the body’s transportation and eventual cremation.
 In fact, some university medical schools have an annual memorial service for the loved ones of people who donated their body to science.

 The ashes may be scattered at a university plot or may be returned to the family if requested.